Learn how to bake eggs in the oven with this 15-minute recipe! All you need are eggs and your favorite toppings to get started!

 Baked eggs have somewhat of an underrated reputation.
 Many people don’t think to use this method of cooking eggs.
 However, we’re going to let you in on a little secret — they are actually so good.
-Baking the eggs ensures that they are cooked to a perfect texture, and you can add in all of the toppings in the world.
+Baking the eggs ensures that they are cooked to a perfect texture, and you can add in all the toppings in the world.
 Plus, you can make a big batch of them in a muffin tin and have breakfast ready for the week all in one go.

 While baked eggs can be served on their own, I love to load mine up with toppings.
 Some favorite flavor combinations include cheese, peppers, and onions, or spinach and feta.
 If you are serving a crowd, baked eggs are the way to go.
 You can personalize each individual serving without all the hassle of an omelet bar.

-Easy Baked eggs are a great breakfast if you are on the go.
+Easy baked eggs are a great breakfast if you are on the go.
 You can make a big batch ahead of time that will last the week, and since they bake up in a firm texture, they are easy to eat pretty much anywhere.
-They are like the cousin to the omelet — you can load them with the same toppings, but these you can take on the go.
+They are like the cousin to the omelet — you can load them with the same toppings, but you can take them on the go.

 - Eggs – Any size will do, use fresh if you can.

 - Toppings – Fill your baked eggs with any topping of your choice.
 Peppers, onions, cheese, bacon, fresh herbs, or spinach are just a few good options.

 - Salt and pepper– great for a quick seasoning.